 Enjoying clear, unimpaired vision can be truly life-changing, so read on to find out more about Optimax and how we offer the best cataract surgery in the UK.

-What is Cataract Surgery?
+What is cataract surgery?

 Cataracts form when the eye’s natural lens becomes cloudy as a result of eye tissues breaking down and proteins clumping together.
-They impair vision and can only be rectified with cataract treatment.
+They impair vision and can only be rectified with cataracts treatment.
 The surgery involves removing your eye's natural, clouded lens and replacing it with an artificial one.